Eskuero/antenna2lemmy/README.md

     $ . env/bin/activate
     $ pip install -r requirements.txt

 Now you need to add as many URL of posts to a text file, one on each new line.
-Then you can run the program like this:
+Then you can run the program like this where communityname is the name of the target community and links.txt the file containing the links:

-    $ python antenna2lemmy links.txt
+    $ python antenna2lemmy communityname,links.txt

 ## Todo